 Trying to time the markets – in other words selling investments when markets are at a high level and buying when they’re at a low level – is extremely hard.
 Even investment professionals can’t always spot falls coming.

 While you can’t control how markets perform, you can control where you’re invested.
 Periods of market volatility are a valuable reminder of the importance of diversifying – or spreading your money across different types of investments and geographical locations.

 If you’re only investing in one or two of these then you’re exposing yourself to quite a degree of risk.
 But diversifying across investments and countries can help you reduce the amount of risk you take and potentially get more consistent returns, with fewer ups and downs.

 Keep a close eye on your investments

-With any investment, the value can go down as well as up and it may be worth less than was paid in.
-FTSE® All-Share All rights in the FTSE® All-Share Index vest in FTSE International Limited (“FTSE”).
+The value of all investments can go down as well as up and may be worth less than was paid in.
+Rights in the FTSE® All-Share Index vest in FTSE International Limited (“FTSE”).
 “FTSE” is a trade mark of the London Stock Exchange Group companies and is used by FTSE under licence.

 The information in this article should not be regarded as financial advice and is based on our understanding in September 2019.